This article has links to products and services we love, which we may make commission from.

 What you write might not correctly target that intent, so Google can’t read what the content is about.

-There is an easy solution for this keyword problem though, you have to narrow the topic down.
+There is an easy solution for this keyword problem; you have to narrow the topic down.

-You’ll need to drill down to an even more specific topic, or find topics that not a lot of other people have already written about.
+You’ll need to drill down to an even more specific topic or find topics that few others have already written about.

 For example, ‘Denver date night ideas’ and ‘dairy-free seafood chowder’ are narrowly defined keywords that likely don’t have a lot of competition because they are not broad.